ghanshyam2005singh/CV-Slayer-React/README.old.md

 5. fix linting, npm run build issue, remove console.log and other sesitive data leaking instaed of localhost or development, make it for production
 6. make it mobile responsive

+1. see is there any issue in generating uploader resume analysis and roast according to that, giving feedbck and marks then fix
+2. see if extrated data is properly stored in mongodb and fetched on admin panel only this two issue check, if no problem them move forward to next page